diffkemp/diffkemp/README.md

     docker/diffkemp-devel/run-container.sh

-The script mounts the current directory (the top DiffKemp directory) as a volume inside the container.
+The script mounts the current directory (the root DiffKemp directory) as a volume inside the container.

+Building and running DiffKemp outside of the container requires the following
+dependencies:
+* LLVM 5.0
+* Ninja build system
+* CScope
+* cpio, rpm2cpio
+* Tools neccessary for building the kernels that will be compared.

-## Build
+### Build
 	mkdir build
 	cd build
 	cmake .. -GNinja -DCMAKE_BUILD_TYPE=Release
     ninja
     cd ..

+Additionally if you are not using the development container:

+    pip install -r requirements.txt
+    pip install -e .

-## Tests
+### Tests

 The project contains unit and regression testing using pytest that can be run by: